 Rust and other particles

 The source of rust particles in water is usually old iron pipework which is common where mains supplies date back many years.
 Our filters have an absolute filtration rating of 99.99% of microns 0.9 or larger.
+When replacing a filter in a drinking water system, you can really see what you would have been ingesting since the once white filter becomes a dark brown caused by the sediment it has picked up.

 Lead and heavy metals

-Fluorine and Fluoride
+Fluorine and fluoride

 Fluoride is more difficult to remove than most water contaminants.
 For practical purposes, there are three choices for removing fluoride from drinking water: distillation, reverse osmosis, and filtration through a special fluoride/arsenic reduction medium called activated alumina.